-- Reduce incidents through further targeted campaigning and education, identified and developed following engagement with relevant communities. - Control risk through exploring the idea of a rural/farming safety team. - Review our special appliance distribution and technology to ensure our resources match the risks presented. - Collaborate other emergency services to share resources and response to resolve incidents effectively and efficiently. - Develop stronger relationships with voluntary agencies to understand capabilities to resolve incidents effectively and efficiently.
+- Reduce incidents through further targeted campaigning and education, identified and developed following engagement with relevant communities. - Control risk through exploring the idea of a rural/farming safety team. - Review our special appliance distribution and technology to ensure our resources match the risks presented. - Collaborate with other emergency services to share resources and response to resolve incidents effectively and efficiently. - Develop stronger relationships with voluntary agencies to understand capabilities to resolve incidents effectively and efficiently.

-- Reduction in the number of rescue incidents. - Reduction in the number of accidental drownings. - Reduction in the number of missing vulnerable people.
+- Reduction in the number of rescue incidents. - Reduction in the number of missing vulnerable people. - Reduction in the number of accidental drownings.